Airspace around Ballina Byron Gateway Airport now includes Class D and Class C controlled airspace.

 Plan before your flight

-Check NOTAMs and your aerodrome ERSA entry.
+- Check NOTAMs, AIP SUPs, AICs and Ballina aerodrome ERSA entry.

-Plan your correct route, altitude and radio calls.
+- Plan your correct route, altitude and radio calls.

-Know how to submit a flight plan or flight notification if operating in Class C or Class D airspace – you may be delayed in the air if you don’t do this before you fly.
+- Know how to submit a flight plan or flight notification if operating in Class C or Class D airspace – you may be delayed in the air if you don’t do this before you fly.

 Summary of changes